torproject/torspec/proposals/328-relay-overload-report.md

 We propose that relays start collecting several metrics (see section 2) reflecting their loads from different component of tor.

-Then, we propose that 3 new lines be added to the server descriptor document (see dir-spec.txt, section 2.1.1) if only the overload case arises.
+Then, we propose that 1 new line be added to the server descriptor document (see dir-spec.txt, section 2.1.1) for the general overload case.

+And 2 new lines to the extra-info document (see dir-spec.txt, section 2.1.2) for more specific overload cases.

 The following describes a series of metrics to collect but more might come in the future and thus this is not an exhaustive list.